googlefonts/variable-components-spec/variable-components-spec.md

 flag, and we need to establish whether a new axis flag may be needed.
-1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit per se (65536), but it is not without cost: in some places – for example in ‘gvar’ variation tuples or VarStore regions – there is a value specified for _every single_ axis in the font, even if that axis does not participate in a certain variation.
-This is especially relevant for ‘gvar’, as there can be many tuple variations (many glyphs × many variations per glyph), so adding even a single axis to a font can have a significant impact on the file size.
+1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit per se (65536), but it is not without cost: in some places – for example in `gvar` variation tuples or VarStore regions – there is a value specified for _every single_ axis in the font, even if that axis does not participate in a certain variation.
+This is especially relevant for `gvar`, as there can be many tuple variations (many glyphs × many variations per glyph), so adding even a single axis to a font can have a significant impact on the file size.
 So: let’s not use more axes than strictly necessary.